objetos/objects2/source.md

 ## Inheritance
 What is?

-> The mechanism by which more-specific elements incorporate the structure and behavior of more-general elements" (Booch, Rumbaugh, & Jacobson, 2005, p.
+> "The mechanism by which more-specific elements incorporate the structure and behavior of more-general elements" (Booch, Rumbaugh, & Jacobson, 2005, p.
 456)

 <li class="fragment"> One class defines some members (attributes and methods) and the other class inherits and may use them
 <li class="fragment"> Also referred to as a [is-a relationship](https://en.wikipedia.org/wiki/Is-a)